-The bottom line on how to get your PPP loan fully forgiven: Use at least 75% of your PPP loan to cover payroll costs.
-You can use the remaining 25% to cover interest on mortgages, rent, and utilities.
+The bottom line on how to get your PPP loan fully forgiven: Use at least 60% of your PPP loan to cover payroll costs.
+You can use the remaining 40% to cover qualifying non-payroll costs.

 What’s the time period for using the loan on eligible expenses?

-Your PPP loan is meant to cover eight weeks worth of expenses.
-So, your loan forgiveness depends on your costs during that eight-week period.
+Your PPP loan is meant to cover eight or 24 weeks’ worth of expenses.
+So, your loan forgiveness depends on your costs during the covered period.

 The clock starts when your lender makes your first PPP loan disbursement.
-From that date, you’ll have eight weeks to make eligible payments.
+From that date, you’ll have eight or 24 weeks to make eligible payments.
 This is known as the “covered period.”

 SBA guidance released on May 15 gives borrowers with a biweekly or more frequent payroll schedule the option to use the “Alternative Payroll Covered Period.”
-This begins their eight-week period on the first day of their first pay period after receiving the first disbursement.
+This begins the covered period on the first day of the first pay period after receiving the first disbursement.

-If you have extra money left over at the end of the eight-week period, you have two options:
+If you have extra money left over at the end of the covered period, you have two options: